nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ## 5. ARIMA Estimation

-Fitting ARIMA models to data is a breeze with the modern script
+&#x1F4A1; Fitting ARIMA models to data is a breeze with the modern script

 > **`sarima()`**

 It can do everything for you but you have to choose the model.

-Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK; see [Issue 2 of the R time series issues page](https://www.stat.pitt.edu/stoffer/tsa4/Rissues.htm).
+&#x274C; Don't use black boxes like `auto.arima` from the `forecast` package because IT DOESN'T WORK; see [Issue 2 of the R time series issues page](https://www.stat.pitt.edu/stoffer/tsa4/Rissues.htm).
 Originally, `astsa` had a version of automatic fitting of models, but IT DOESN'T WORK, so it was scrapped.
-The bottom line is, if you don't know what you're doing, then why are you doing it?
+ The bottom line is, here, __AI = As if__, and if you don't know what you're doing, why are you doing it?
 Maybe a better idea is to [take a short course on fitting ARIMA models to data](https://www.datacamp.com/courses/arima-models-in-r).

 As with everything else, there are many examples on the help page (`?sarima`) and we'll do a couple here.